jsuarezruiz/awesome-xamarin-forms/README.md

 - [GridSplitter](https://github.com/andreinitescu/GridSplitterApp): A control for Xamarin Forms that redistributes space between columns or rows of a Grid control.
 - [ImageCircle](https://github.com/jamesmontemagno/ImageCirclePlugin): Simple but elegant way of display circle images in your Xamarin.Forms projects.
 - [ImageCropper](https://github.com/XAM-Consulting/Xam.Plugins.ImageCropper): Xam.Plugins.ImageCropper is a useful image cropping and rotating library for Xamarin.iOS and Xamarin.Android.
+- [Microcharts](https://github.com/aloisdeniel/Microcharts): Is an extremely simple charting library for a wide range of platforms.
 - [OxyPlot Xamarin](https://github.com/oxyplot/oxyplot-xamarin): Charts for Xamarin Classic and Xamarin.Forms.
 - [PullToRefreshLayout](https://github.com/jamesmontemagno/Xamarin.Forms-PullToRefreshLayout): Implementation of pull to refresh layout for Xamarin.Forms targeting iOS and Android.
 - [Rg.Plugins.Popup](https://github.com/rotorgames/Rg.Plugins.Popup): Popup Page Plugin for Xamarin Forms.